Terraform the Hard Way

 Here's the Terraform equivalent.
 Not how I'd recommend running Terraform.
 What it actually takes.

 A note up front.
 If you're new to infrastructure as code and you're staring at this list thinking "all of this for terraform apply?" — that's fair.
 For a hello-world, most of it is overkill.
-We get it.
 This isn't a list for hello-world.
 It's the list of decisions a team makes on the way to production-grade, maintainable Terraform that holds up across years, environments, teams, and regions.
 If you're already there, none of this will be a surprise.
 If you're not, this is the road.

 To keep the list legible, I've grouped it into three phases: things you design before you write much code, things you build to make it run, and things you operate to keep it running.
 The phases overlap in practice — every "design" decision gets revisited the first time it survives contact with reality — but they're a useful way to read.